alvare/clrnds-blog/posts/2017-07-14-a-temperature-map.md

 which resulted in some [really](/files/hist-cant-gamma-k.png) [nice](/files/ranking_distance.png) [graphics](/files/world_temp_cross_full_poly.png).
 Yet there was a specific one we didn't have enough time to make: a map showing the average yearly temperature of the planet in a polyhedral projection.

-So today, finally with some free time available, I made it!
+So today, finally with some free time available, and the D3 knowledge refreshened, I made it.
 The thing is, the data I have is per city, so what can be done?
 I have been wanting to use [d3-contour](https://github.com/d3/d3-contour) for some time and thought I finally had found an use case, but no.
 You need an even grid of samples for that, we only scattered cities.
 So what can be done?
 Well, [another](/posts/2015-05-07-primera-division-voronoi.html) voronoi map!

 <div id="map" class="center"></div>

-Let me be clear: this is the least statistically significant map that can be shown.
+Let me be clear: this is the least statistically significant map that can be drawn.
 Don't show it to your friends.

 But also, it looks amazing!
 Show it to your boss!